NagaVarun007/OnCampusHousing/README.md

 # Hostel Initiative

-A system built for hostel accommodation allocation for Obafemi Awolowo University students to connect students with the right accommodation in Ile-Ife, Osun State, Nigeria..
+A system built for hostel accommodation allocation for San Jose State University students to connect students with the right accommodation in San Jose, California, USA.

 ## Installation: Get Started